Soft Clustering with Gaussian Mixture Models

 The Gaussian (Normal) distribution is determined by the parameters \(\mu\) and \(\sigma^{2}\), i.e.,

-Maximum likelihood estimation is a method to estimate the parameters of an assumed probability distribution given a sample of observed data.
+Maximum likelihood estimation is a method to estimate the parameters of a probability distribution given a sample of observed data that best fits the data.

 Likelihood Function